 The billboard was to be made from mylar, otherwise known as that foil-like stuff they make helium birthday balloons from.
 However, while the appearance of a giant ’IT’S A GIRL’ would have been pretty distracting (not to mention confusing), it would still have been infinitely less irritating than an advert.

 Unfazed by the possibility of being pariahs to half the world, no less than 11 companies apparently contacted Space Marketing Inc to express interest, and for a time it looked like a set of Olympic rings a mile wide would become the first ever space billboard, to promote the Atlanta 1996 games.
 The projected cost of $30m seems pretty reasonable by modern-day standards, considering NBC alone had TV and digital ad earnings of $900m during just the Pyeongchang Winter Olympics.
-Yes, okay, the value of the dollar has changed a bit, but it still would have been cheap for a world-first.
+Yes, OK, the value of the dollar has changed a bit, but it still would have been cheap for a world-first.

-Nonetheless, it didn’t happen: as reported by the UN’s Committee on the Peaceful Uses of Outer Space in their fascinating 2001 report on ‘obtrusive space advertising,’ this “potentially most devastating proposal” would have “obliterated most astronomical observations” being done by scientists the world over, and would also have been “estimated to receive some 10,000 impacts of space debris per day, with associated debris proliferation” (space junk is enough of a problem as it is).
+Nonetheless, it didn’t happen: as reported by the UN’s Committee on the Peaceful Uses of Outer Space in its fascinating 2001 report on ‘obtrusive space advertising,’ this “potentially most devastating proposal” would have “obliterated most astronomical observations” being done by scientists the world over, and would also have been “estimated to receive some 10,000 impacts of space debris per day, with associated debris proliferation” (space junk is enough of a problem as it is).

 However, neither of these very solid reasons was the one that killed the original Space Billboard – as you might expect from an advertising project, it came down to money.
 Neither the original plan nor the updated Olympic plan “were able to attract the required funding”, said the UN with palpable glee.